ShadyNabil8/Central_Lock_Car_Module/README.md

 # Central Locking System

+**The Hardwre consists of:**

+   1. STM32F103C8T6 microcontroller
+   2. Arduino UNO acts as the transmitter of the keyless entry system.
+   3. Buttons act as mechanical kay to the car.
+   4. Button connected to the transmitter (Arduino) as the remote key
+   5. Alaram system (buzzer and LED)
+   6. Buttons act as any of the inner door handles.
+   7. The switch acts like any of the outer door handles.

+**The Hardwre consists of:**

+   1. central_lock.c and central_lock.h
+   2. HAL_flash.c and HAL_flash.h

+**The features provided by the module are:**

+   1. Lock and unlock the car mechanically.
+   2. Lock and unlock the car remotely (keyless).
+   3. Alarm in case of any threat.

+## Overview for the module

 1. **Purpose and benefit:**

    - Vehicle Central locking has the sole purpose of ```locking or unlocking``` all the doors in the car at the same time, via a ```remote``` or when the ```driver door locks```.
 It is a convenience feature, as well as a safety and security feature.